sglanger/pg_hl7/README.md

 ---

 ###  Build the stack
 ---
-	sudo docker-compose build
+	sudo ./run_all build
 ---

-### To launch the stack
----
-	sudo docker-compose up
----
+With all containers running you should see the follow new ports exposed on your docker host

+* '5432': postgres
+* '8080': mirth java webstart downloader
+* '8443': mirth control port

+You will also see the following volumes created under /tmp
+* 'pg_conf': for the postgres config
+* 'pg_data': for the postgres tables
+* 'pg_log': for the postgres log files

 Wait for the services to start, and then you should be able to point your browser at the normal Mirth control URL